 - Drink plenty of water during the day to combat headaches

 - Sleep propped up on a wedge pillow to ease nasal congestion

-- Continue sleeping on your left side, pointing your knees at your chin in a fetal position
+- Continue sleeping on your left side

 - A hot water bottle or heat pack could bring some comfort from back pain